IgorBressan/ngx-wheel-selector/README.md

 As of Sep 4th 2020, ngx-wheel-selector is fully deprecated.
 No new changes are expected to land.
 In fact, none have been done for a long time.

-For more information about why request is deprecated [this issue](https://github.com/hblb/ngx-wheel-selector/issues/11).
+For more information about why ngx-wheel-selector is drepecated and for future projects refer to [this issue](https://github.com/hblb/ngx-wheel-selector/issues/11).